laskigvgv/store/README.md

 1. Run the Flask app in a DEBUG mode:
     * `docker compose up`
     * To rebuild the images and remove any orphaned containers, run: `docker compose up --build --remove-orphans`
-    * This will build four images and it will start four Docker containers, namely `docker-redis`, `docker-database`, `docker-dataset-worker` and the app itself `docker-suite`.
+    * This will build four images and it will start four Docker containers, namely `store-redis`, `store-database`, `store-mongodb` and the app itself `store`.

 # mongodb connection string
 - mongodb connection string for mongodb compass - `mongodb://127.0.0.1:27017/`